highamm/datascience234/docs/02-ggplot2.md

 2. \* Create a side-by-side boxplot that compares the `GPA`s of students who prefer different `Award`s.
 Then change the fill of the boxplot to be a colour of your choice.
 What do you notice in the plot?

 3. \* When making the previous plot, `R` gives us a warning message that it "Removed 70 rows containing non-finite values".
 This is `R`'s robotic way of telling us that 70 `GPA` values are missing in the data set.
-Use what you know about how the data was collected (Fall and Spring semeseter of the 2018-2019 school-year) to guess why these are missing.
+Use what you know about how the data was collected (Fall and Spring semester of the 2018-2019 school-year) to guess why these are missing.

 4. \* Make a stacked bar plot for two variables of your choosing in the STAT 113 data set.
 Comment on something that you notice in the plot.